sohailqureshi99/Portfolio/README.md

 **Automotive Resume** -  Contains automotive related skills and experiences

-**Interim Letter** - This letter has been issued by ZF Board of Management to autheticate roles and responsibilities I have undertaken during my tenure at ZF Group
+**Interim Letter** - This letter has been issued by ZF Board of Management to authenticate roles and responsibilities I have undertaken during my tenure at ZF Group